carbon-language/carbon-lang/llvm/docs/CommandGuide/dsymutil.rst

  Dumps the symbol table found in *executable* or object file(s) and exits.

+.. option:: --toolchain

+ Embed the toolchain in the dSYM bundle's property list.

 .. option:: -u, --update

  Update an existing dSYM file to contain the latest accelerator tables and